HarshalSharma/vitaljobs/README.md

 "Vital Jobs" is a sample android and app engine project to demonstrate an example of Job Searching websites and mobile apps.
 A Basic project to demonstrate Client - Server Restful communication architecture.

-For 'Quick' project explanation, useage and tutorial, go through this short video:

 <h4>Client Setup:</h4>

 The Android Client project uses "restlet-android-2.3.5" Framework,